Excessive Force (film): Plot

-Terry McCain (Griffith) is a detective with the Chicago Police Department.
+Terry McCain is a detective with the Chicago Police Department.
 One night, he and his team are involved in a drug bust on the Italian mafia that ends in a chaotic shootout and three million dollars of the mob’s money going missing.
-Terry interrogates one of the gangsters and coerces him into admitting that the infamous crime boss DiMarco (Young), Terry’s nemesis, is the one behind the drug exchange.
+Terry interrogates one of the gangsters and coerces him into admitting that the infamous crime boss DiMarco, Terry’s nemesis, is the one behind the drug exchange.
 However, because of the excessive force used in obtaining the confession, it doesn’t hold up in court and DiMarco is allowed to walk free.
-Terry’s captain, Devlin (Henriksen), who is soon to become chief, tells Terry that he has to get his violent tendencies under control because it has lost them multiple convictions and hurts Devlin’s image.
+Terry’s captain, Devlin, who is soon to become chief, tells Terry that he has to get his violent tendencies under control because it has lost them multiple convictions and hurts Devlin’s image.

-Terry, who lives above his friend Jake’s (Jones) jazz club, Déjà Vu, is separated from his girlfriend Anna (Lewis), a model.
+Terry, who lives above his friend Jake’s jazz club, Déjà Vu, is separated from his girlfriend Anna, a model.
 That night is Terry’s birthday, and he notes that she doesn’t call; he is also surprised that his fellow detective and friend Dylan doesn’t visit or call to acknowledge the occasion.
 Meanwhile, DiMarco has sent his men to find the missing money, believing it to be in possession of one of the cops from the bust.
 Their first stop is at Dylan’s apartment, where Dylan is kidnapped and his girlfriend is murdered.
 The following morning, the police investigate Dylan’s apartment, assuming him to be dead after discovering his girlfriend’s body.
 Devlin warns Terry to stick closely to his fellow cops, since the mob is likely coming after them next.

 Dylan’s body is discovered in a landfill soon after.
 Devastated and enraged, Terry bursts into one of the mob’s private clubs looking for DiMarco, assaulting a number of other gangsters in the process.
 Unable to locate DiMarco that night, Terry breaks into Anna’s apartment to get drunk and play her piano.
 Anna, confused by his unannounced intrusion after three months, is angry until Terry reveals that Dylan is dead.
-Soon after, another detective and friend of his, Frankie (Todd), is also killed in an explosion, and Devlin gives Terry the go-ahead to do whatever needs to be done to avenge the men and put a stop to the murders.
+Soon after, another detective and friend of his, Frankie, is also killed in an explosion, and Devlin gives Terry the go-ahead to do whatever needs to be done to avenge the men and put a stop to the murders.
 That night, Terry breaks into a cocktail lounge owned by the mafia with the intent to kill DiMarco, but he finds himself unable to do it when he sees how pathetic DiMarco is under the threat of death.
 He is also surprised when DiMarco tells him to “keep the money,” indicating that he does not have it, and deepening the mystery of where it has gone.